aTrujillo04/License-plate-detection-and-extraction/README.md

 	/dev/media1
 ```

 Analyzing the log, we see **Deepstech webcam** as the coneected webcam via USB, due to USB.0 HD is the **integrated webcam** in the Laptop we do not want to use.
-The video output is also listed as devide 2: **/dev/video2**.
+The video output is also listed as device 2: **/dev/video2**.

-Now, it is important to search the camera resoluton and specify the data correctly, in order to ensure a good operation and a resoruces saving.
+Now, it is important to search the camera resolution and specify the data correctly, in order to ensure a good operation and a resoruces saving.
 Also it will enhance the detection and extraction accuracy due to the frame processing.
 So, after figuring out the exactly camera resolution, change it in **line 34 and 35**.

 ```bash